Monetary policy: Green monetary policy

 Since 2017-2018, a growing number of central banks have started to consider the effects of climate change on their operational frameworks for monetary policy and supervisory policies.
 In the continuation to a famous speech by former Bank of England governor Mark Carney in September 2015, central bank have justified this work by the fact that climate change will likely generate more volatility in certain markets, some inflationary pressure either due to climate shocks and extreme weather events and linked with an overly slow and disordered transition, and generate climate-related financial risks on the financial sector.
-As a result, even though central banks are not climate policy makers, from the perspective of their financial stability mandate, they may have to adjust their policies in order to anticipate and mitigate these risks.
+As a result, even though central banks are not climate policy makers, from the perspective of their financial stability mandate, they may have to adjust their policies to anticipate and mitigate these risks.

 This work was spearheaded by the foundation of the Network for Greening the Financial System (NGFS) in 2017 by the Bank of England, Banque de France and the Dutch central bank.
 The NGFS is composed of more than a hundred central banks and financial supervisors.

-Proposals for climate-related ajustements to central bank policies range from green macro-prudential rules, green quantitative easing, green collateral frameworks rules and green refinancing operations.
+Proposals for climate-related adjustments to central bank policies range from green macro-prudential rules, green quantitative easing, green collateral framework rules and green refinancing operations.
 In 2021, the European Central Bank has announced that it will "tilt" its corporate bond purchases (effectively implementing a form of Green QE) and look at ways to incorporate climate factors in its collateral framework.
 In July 2025, the ECB announced the inclusion of similar measures in its collateral framework.
 The ECB has however refrained so far from implementing a "green interest rate".